-Revegetation is best carried out using local indigenous plants (plants native to your area) obtained either as direct seedling or tube-stock.
+Revegetation is best carried out using local indigenous plants (plants native to your area).

 The Macedon Ranges Shire contains many different ecosystems that are characterised by different types of plants.
-These ecosystems are known as ecological vegetation classes (EVC).
-For a list of native species for each EVC, contact Council's Environmental Planner on (03) 5421 9692.
+These ecosystems are known as ecological vegetation classes (EVCs).
+Some properties have multiple underlying EVCs which were present prior to European settlement depending on the site’s geology, soil type and climate.

-Our Native Plants page or our guide to the native flora of the Macedon Ranges(PDF, 11MB) for more information about local plant species.
+For more information about local indigenous plant species, visit our Native Plants page to view our guide to the native flora of the Macedon Ranges(PDF, 11MB).

 April/May to September is a good time to plant, or any time of the year when the soil is wet.